lantrix/gitosis/README.rst

   sudo chown git:git /var/git

-Note that OpenBSD does not have the disabled-password option when creating the user, so the best option is to disable password based logins for this user in the systems sshd_config.
+Note that OpenBSD does not have the --disabled-password option when creating the user, so the best option is to disable password based logins for this user in the systems sshd_config.
 This is done by executing these commands as root on OpenBSD::